7hekaka/newcytosim/doc/main/faq.md

 	report fiber:speckle

-Gives points that are distributed randomly over the filaments, but which are fixed relative to the 'lattice' and stable over time.
-If the filament lengthen, you will get more 'speckles' but the existing one will not move or disapear.
+Gives points that are distributed randomly over the filaments, but which are fixed relative to the `lattice` and stable over time.
+If the filament lengthen, you will get more `speckles` but the existing one will not move or disapear.
 Speckles disappear when the fiber is shortening.
 So the speckles indicate the movement of the filaments.

 </details>